-(DRAFT AT THIS TIME: TO BE MODIFIED AS NEEDED TO REFLECT PLANNING COMMISSION AND CITY COUNCIL ACTIONS) Based on the review of the final drafts of the Comprehensive Plan Capital Facilities Plan amendments, including the Six-Year 2022-2027 Six-Year Capital Improvement Program, 20-year Capital Improvement Program and Ordinance No. XXXX the Mukilteo City Council makes the following Findings of Fact:
+Based on the review of the final drafts of the Comprehensive Plan Capital Facilities Element amendments, including the Six-Year 2022-2027 Capital Improvement Program, 20-year Capital Improvement Program project lists and Ordinance No. 1456, the Mukilteo City Council makes the following Findings of Fact:

 - 1. The Growth Management Act (GMA), Chapter 36.70A RCW, required all cities within Snohomish and other counties experiencing rapid growth to adopt Comprehensive Plans meeting the goals and policies of the GMA no later than December 31, 1994. - 2.
 On December 27, 1994, the City of Mukilteo adopted its GMA-based Comprehensive Plan. - 3.
 The last Comprehensive Plan amendments were adopted in 2021. - 4.
 The Washington State Growth Management Act (GMA) requires counties and cities to prepare Capital Facilities Elements pursuant to RCW 36.70A.070 to provide adequate public facilities to serve existing and new development, reduce the cost of serving new development with public facilities; and ensure that these facilities will be in place when development occurs. - 5.
 The City of Mukilteo (City) Comprehensive Plan includes a Capital Facilities Element with Goals and Policies, references to more detailed capital improvement plans in other GMA adopted plans, as well as an appendix with a six-year capital improvement program and twenty year capital improvement program. - 6.
 Chapter 36.70A RCW further provides that updates, amendments or revisions to the comprehensive plan may be considered no more than once per year, except in limited circumstances. - 7.
 The Growth Management Act (RCW 36.
 70A.
 130) provides for an exception to the one amendment per year for capital facilities element amendments adopted concurrently with the adoption of the city budget or budget amendment. - 8.
-As part of the 2020 Comprehensive Plan amendment cycle, the City initiated amendments to several items including an update to the Capital Facilities Element. - 9.
-On August 3, 2020, the City Council held a duly-noticed public hearing and voted to move the request to the 2020 Final Docket for further review.
+As part of the 2020 Comprehensive Plan amendment cycle, the City initiated amendments to several docket items including an update to the Capital Facilities Element.